 - Pain or tenderness

 - Deformity of affected body part

 - Stress Fracture (typically as a result of overuse or athletics)

 - Open, Compound Fracture

 Depending on the specifics of your injury, and what treatments you’ve already received, Chatham Orthopaedic Associates’ staff will develop a custom treatment plan for you.

-In lieu of an emergency room visit, our Express Ortho Urgent Care offers the following immediate treatment options:
+In lieu of an emergency room visit, our urgent care locations in Savannah and Pooler offer the following immediate treatment options:

 - Sling: Used for arm or shoulder breaks to hold the limb in a specific position.

-- Functional Cast, Brace, or Splint: Similar as a sling, but rigid, often used for fractures.
+- Functional Cast, Brace, or Splint: Similar to a sling, but rigid, often used for fractures.